Banking Online Banking

 • Has three plan options: Standard (free), Premium ($9.99/month), and Metal ($16.99/month)

 On the surface, Revolut looks like one of the best banks to use when you travel the world and work.
-It is designed specifically for international travellers, working with 36 currencies and enabling users to send and receive funds in multiple currencies and countries.
+It supports 25 currencies and enables users to send and receive funds across multiple countries.
 However, it might not be the best bank for traveling workers due to its fees.

 There is also no discount on international transfers, which cost up to 5% of the transaction amount with a minimum of $10.
 You'll get more currency exchange transactions per month and discounts on international transfers with the Premium or Metal plans, but it will cost you.
 The Premium plan costs $9.99 per month, and the Metal plan costs $16.99 per month.